feroulm/rptoolsRQ/dataModel/RQ_Human.md

 Current version : v1.0.2

 History :
+- v1.0.3 : modify the format of the weaponReach attribute in the combatStatus property.
+No need to patch the token it will be done the first time a new engage / disengage action is achieved.
 - v1.0.2 : update combatStatus property to manage holdmagic action
 - v1.0.1 : add modelVersion property
 - v1.0.0 : First stable version (including all improvment to manage combat, pnj sheet, etc.)